Z-Nightmare/smart-community/README.md

 ### Centralized Network

+The current global network system is built based on root domain name servers.

 ### Decentralized Network

 Also called edge networks.
 In the context of digital homes, it can be simply understood as the home wireless network (which connects to the centralized network and includes a local area network).